 If you notice closely, you’ll see that the dining room gallery wall not only wraps the bookcase, but it also wraps the chair and basket that hides my secret shredder.

 Choose the right paper shredder

-Additionally, my shredder is black, so it doesn’t stand out like a silver one.
+Additionally, chose a black shredder instead of a silver one.
+A black paper shredder doesn’t stand out like a silver one.